freswinn/FIGlet2Godot/README.md

 On the official websites, you will find a guide, wiki, or manpage to help learn how to use FIGlet.
 The hope is that, once installed, none of the manpage stuff is actually necessary to be able to use my plugin for yourself.

 ### Fonts on FIGlet
 By default, the fonts installed for FIGlet are at `/usr/shared/figlet`.
-If that doesn't work, type `figlet -I 2` to get the font folder that FIGlet is set up for.
+If that doesn't work, type `figlet -I 2` to get the directory that FIGlet is set up for.

+Installing fonts for FIGlet simply involves opening that directory as root and moving the new font file into it.

 ### Fonts on pyfiglet:
 On Linux, pyfiglet uses the same location for fonts that FIGlet does: `usr/shared/figlet`.
 To install a font, you access this folder as root and move the font files into the folder.